ECOVACS DEEBOT N79S - Digital Trends | Digital Trends

 Don’t want to spend a few hundred bucks on a Roomba?
-The Deebot N79S has excellent suction, a long battery life (2 hours), and it connect to Alexa.
+The Deebot N79S has excellent suction, a long battery life (2 hours), and it connects to Alexa.

 We strive to help our readers find the best deals on quality products and services, and choose what we cover carefully and independently.
 If you find a better price for a product listed here, or want to suggest one of your own, email us at dealsteam@digitaltrends.com.